 Detected Kernun system disk ad0 Detected Kernun data disk ad0 Repartition disks (y/n)?

-partitioning has not been done yet, the system and data disks are selected
+partitioning has not been done yet, the system suggests the default

-Always select a disk that the BIOS will be able to boot from as the system disk[3].
-If there is only one disk device, the selection of devices will be skipped and the single device will be used as both the system disk and the data disk.
+Always select a disk that the BIOS (or UEFI) will be able to boot from as the system disk[3].
+If there is only one disk device, the selection of devices will be skipped and the single device will be used.
+The ZFS partitioning schema is prefered over the legacy (UFS) schema.
+Note that ZFS boots using UEFI while UFS boots using legacy BIOS.

 When the installer asks a question, it offers a default value